matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 the Yang UI into Postman to use them there, using the "Request history" window.

-The combination of the YangUI and Postman, then, will help you understand how Yang schema are used to construct models, and how those models are joined together, using extension points, to support navigation, using RESTCONF.
+The combination of the Yang UI and Postman, then, will help you understand how Yang schema are used to construct models, and how those models are joined together, using extension points, to support navigation, using RESTCONF.

-When using Postman, the general method is to open a new request tab by clicking on the "+" symbol on the right of the tabs, and then pasting the URL copied from the Yang UI request history into the URL field to the left of the "Send" button.
+When using Postman, the general method is to open a new request tab by clicking on the `+` symbol on the right of the tabs, and then pasting the URL copied from the Yang UI request history into the URL field to the left of the "Send" button.